itaylor/rewire-proxy/README.md

 fooBarBefore === fooVar; // false
 ```
 ## Should I use this?
-If you're starting from zero and looking for a way to mock things for tests, probably not.
-I tend to agree with [@thekashey](https://dev.to/thekashey/please-stop-playing-with-proxyquire-11j4) that these sorts of tools are fun toys to play with, but not fit for responsible use.
-However, if you're already using `babel-plugin-rewire` in a large codebase and are looking for a way to migrate to something less invasive and which is more compatible with ES modules and all their import/export syntax, then this might be a good choice.
+If you're looking for a way to override things in your production code, probably not, it's likely better to just fork the code you're trying to override and deal with it that way.
+If you're wanting to mock code for tests, then maybe.
+The big advantage of this over other mocking tools is the ability to alter single functions/methods/objects within a file without altering the rest of the file, and without having to manually create mocks for everything else in the file.
+If you're already using `babel-plugin-rewire`, and are looking for a less invasive, more up-to-date version of its API, then yes perhaps you'd like to give this a try.
+It should only take a few minutes to swap plugins and rerun your tests.
+In general, I tend to agree with [@thekashey](https://dev.to/thekashey/please-stop-playing-with-proxyquire-11j4) that these sorts of tools are fun toys to play with, but not fit for responsible use.